Leave Wisdom Teeth to The Caveman

 Anthropologists actually classify human wisdom teeth as “vestigial organs” — body parts that have become functionless due to evolution.
 That means wisdom teeth haven’t served as much more than an annoyance since back when we were getting chased around by saber-toothed tigers.
 Back then, there were two reasons to have a third set of molars.
 First, our diet consisted of leaves, nuts, roots, and some very tough meat that required greater chewing power and caused greater tooth wear.
 To accommodate these extra teeth our jaws were longer than they are now.

-But as our diets have changed to less roots and more Greek yogurt, evolution has made our wisdom teeth superfluous.
+But as our diets have changed to fewer roots and more Greek yogurt, evolution has made our wisdom teeth superfluous.
 Problem is no one told them, and they still try and make their way into our mouth.
-The sequence of our molars coming in is this: first set erupts around age six, second set around age 12, and the third set erupts between the ages of 17 and 25.
+The sequence of our molars coming in is this: the first set erupts around age six, the second set around age 12, and the third set erupts between the ages of 17 and 25.
 In theory, we are “wiser” at that point, hence the name wisdom teeth.